RB Global: International expansion

+In the late 1980s, Ritchie Bros.
+Auctioneers began to look overseas for further growth opportunities, in the UK and the Netherlands, and then in Australia and other countries.

 Going public

 In 1998, the year that Ritchie Bros. went public, the company's annual gross auction proceeds exceeded US$1 billion for the first time ever.
 Its common shares were listed on the New York Stock Exchange under the symbol RBA in March 1998, followed by listing on the Toronto Stock Exchange in April 2004.

-Network of auction sites

-Investing in permanent auction sites has been a company priority since the 1970s.
-Ritchie Bros. opened its first permanent auction site in Nisku (Edmonton), Alberta, Canada in 1976.
-Before going public in 1998, the company opened additional permanent auction sites in Vancouver, B.C. (in 1979); Prince George, B.C.
-(1980); Denver, Colorado (1985) – the first site in the U.S.; Phoenix, Arizona (1987); Toronto, Ontario (1988); Tampa, Florida (1995); Atlanta, Georgia (1996); Minneapolis, Minnesota (1991); Houston, Texas (1993); Fort Worth, Texas (1994); Olympia, Washington (1994); and Halifax, Nova Scotia (1997).

 Since then, Ritchie Bros. has added auction sites in eight other countries.
-Today, the company has 40+ auction sites worldwide including:
+Today, the company has 40+ auction sites worldwide.